maia-iyer/spire-demos/tornjak_crd_federation/README.md

 kubectl logs -n spire-server spire-server-0 --context=$CONTEXT_B | grep "Bundle refreshed"
 ```

-If this result comes back non-empty the SPIRE server has been federated!`
+If this result comes back non-empty the SPIRE server has been federated!

-### Step 3c: Configure workloads to `federateWith` the foreign trust domain
+### Step 3.3: Configure workloads to `federateWith` the foreign trust domain

 In order for the workload to finally obtain the foreign trust bundle, we need to configure the workload entries.
 We can make the following call:

 ```
-envsubst < resources/clusterspiffeid_b.yaml | kubectl apply -f -
+envsubst < resources/clusterspiffeid_b.yaml | kubectl apply --context=$CONTEXT_B -f -
 ```

 #### Note on configuring workload entries

 We are using the SPIRE controller manager in this demo to automatically register workloads.
 Above we are adjusting the default template for entries that workloads receive.

-Importantly this example allows all workload entries to receive the foreign trust domain bundle, but in practice we should be more restrictive about which workloads obtain the foreign trust bundle.
+It is important to note that this example allows all workload entries to receive the foreign trust domain bundle, but in practice we should be more restrictive about which workloads obtain the foreign trust bundle.

 ## Step 4: Verify successful TLS connection from Cluster B